 Diversity of language brings an immeasurable cultural richness to the world, but the number of regular speakers of less-common languages is in steep decline.
 You might think this is a modern phenomenon, but linguists estimate that linguistic diversity was at its peak in 8,000 BCE, when as many as 20,000 languages may have been in existence (assuming a world population of 5-10 million and an average community size of 500-1,000).
 Today, it's likely that less than half of that number remain.

 In the charts and maps below, we’ve investigated the languages that UNESCO describes as threatened in its Atlas of the World’s Languages in Danger.
-Each language is represented by a circle—with its size scaled to the number of people that speak it, and its colour indicating by how endangered it is.
+Each language is represented by a circle—with its size scaled to the number of people that speak it, and its color indicating by how endangered it is.
 Further down, we’ve profiled several languages in danger, and you can also calculate your nearest endangered language.
 Finally, there’s a map where you can explore the global distribution of these languages.

 How many people speak these languages?